-- 80. Accumulation of silt in sewers in areas of low over time, overflows, blockages, power outages, harmful working conditions for the workers cleaning sewers etc. are some of the issues that are taken into consideration during the sewer system design.
-Measures such as the following are included in sewer system design to ensure that the system provides the benefits as intended: - (i) Limit the sewer depth where possible - (ii) Sewers shall be laid away from water supply lines and drains (at least 1 m), if not possible, sewer lines shall be laid down below the water lines; - (iii) In all cases, the sewer line should be laid deeper than the water pipeline (the difference between top of the sewer and bottom of water pipeline should be at least 300 mm) - (iv) In unavoidable cases, where sewers are to be laid close to storm water drains, appropriate pipe material (that has no or least infiltration risk) shall be selected (stoneware pipes shall be avoided) - (v) For shallower sewers and especially in narrow roads, use small inspection chambers in lieu of manholes; - (vi) Design manhole covers to withstand anticipated loads and ensure that the covers can be readily replaced if broken to minimize silt/garbage entry - (vii) Ensure sufficient hydraulic capacity to accommodate peak flows and adequate slope in gravity mains to prevent buildup of solids and hydrogen sulfide generation - 81.
-Sewage Pumping stations and lift stations.
-It is proposed to construct 18 sewage lift stations, and 1 new sewage pumping stations, and rehabilitate an existing 1 pump stations.
-The two existing pumping stations at Vannarapettai and Kuruchi will be fully utilized.
-However, Kuruchi pumping will be rehabilitated and new suction well with 5.5 m dia is proposed.
+80. Accumulation of silt in sewers in areas of low over time, overflows, blockages, power outages, harmful working conditions for the workers cleaning sewers etc. are some of the issues that are taken into consideration during the sewer system design.
+Measures such as the following are included in sewer system design to ensure that the system provides the benefits as intended:

+- (i) Limit the sewer depth where possible; - (ii) Sewers shall be laid away from water supply lines and drains (at least 1 m), if not possible, sewer lines shall be laid below the water lines; - (iii) In all cases, the sewer line should be laid deeper than the water pipeline (the difference between top of the sewer and bottom of water pipeline should be at least 300 mm); - (iv) In unavoidable cases, where sewers are to be laid close to storm water drains, appropriate pipe material (that has no or least infiltration risk) shall be selected (stoneware pipes shall be avoided) - (v) For shallower sewers and especially in narrow roads, use small inspection chambers in lieu of manholes; - (vi) Design manhole covers to withstand anticipated loads and ensure that the covers can be readily replaced if broken to minimize silt/garbage entry; - (vii) Ensure sufficient hydraulic capacity to accommodate peak flows and adequate slope in gravity mains to prevent buildup of solids and hydrogen sulfide generation.

+81. Sewage Pumping Stations and Lift Stations.
+It is proposed to construct 11 sewage lift stations and 1new sewage pumping station, and rehabilitate an existing pump station.
 These will which will receive sewage from the catchment area via the sewer network and pump to higher level manholes or pumping stations or to STP as per the design.
 Lift stations are necessitated where in the design the depth of sewer exceeds the downstream interlinking manhole invert levels.
 Attempts to eliminate lift stations by examining the feasibility of providing rider mains are assessed to be uneconomical.
-Therefore, in such situations, the feasible and practical solution was to opt for a low capacity lift station with submersible pumps to lift and convey the collected sewage from peripheral areas to the downstream system through a bell-mouth chamber. - 82.
-Lift stations will cater to small area, and will be located at lowest point where the sewage from catchment area will be collected, and then pumped to a higher level manhole for further gravity flow or to a pumping station, from where it is ultimately pumped to the STP.
+Therefore, in such situations, the feasible and practical solution was to opt for a low capacity lift station with submersible pumps to lift and convey the collected sewage from peripheral areas to the downstream system through a bell-mouth chamber.

+82. Lift stations will cater to small area, and will be located at lowest point where the sewage from catchment area will be collected, and then pumped to a higher level manhole for further gravity flow or to a pumping station, from where it is ultimately pumped to the STP.
 Lift station will consists of a sewage sump or suction well of dia 2.5 m to 3.5 m and 4.2 m to 9.5 m deep, below the ground, to receive sewage, submersible pumps in the sump to pump out, and an electrical panel board for operation of pumps above the ground.
 A generator set will also be provided at each lift station of required size.